jenstornell/install-vue3-yarn-tailwind/README.md

 # Vue + Tailwind

-- A really simple guide
-- Great performance in mind
-- No missing steps and no fluff
+A really simple guide with great performance in mind.
+No missing steps and not fluff.
+Vue is installed with ViteJS which is super fast.
+Tailwind uses JIT (Just In Time) which also is really fast.

 ## Table of contents